-7. We have already announced that the higher rates are to continue until the end of 1983-84.
+- 7. We have already announced that the higher rates are to continue until the end of 1983-84.
 And local authorities have already been told they may spend without limit on all improvement grants next year.
-To ensure that we get the greatest impact from this initiative, the limits on expenditure eligible for grant will be increased by 20 per cent.

-8. Our main aim, of course, is to help people to help themselves.
+To ensure that we get the greatest impact from this initiative, the limits on expenditure eligible for grant will be increased by 20 per cent. - 8.
+Our main aim, of course, is to help people to help themselves.
 But there are some areas, particularly in the Inner Cities, where decay in the private housing stock is so bad that concerted action is needed.
-We are encouraging local authorities to tackle such areas by the process known as enveloping - where the authority repairs the external fabric of whole terraces or streets of houses on behalf of the owners.
-This has proved a cost-effective way of improving an area, and I propose now to make £50 million additional resources available to local authorities for all approved enveloping schemes to be undertaken during 1983-84.

-9. These two measures are likely to lead to additional expenditure of some £60 million in 1983-84.
-In addition my RHF the Secretary of State for the Environment is today announcing further measures to encourage local authorities to make full use of the resources available to them for capital investment.

-10. I myself can announce three further steps to help the construction industry.
+We are encouraging local authorities to tackle such areas by the process known as enveloping where the authority repairs the external fabric of whole terraces or streets of houses on behalf of the owners.
+This has proved a cost-effective way of improving an area, and we will be allowing local authorities to undertake additional expenditure in 1983-84 on any approved enveloping scheme. - 9.
+These two measures are likely to lead to additional expenditure of some £60 million in 1983-84.
+In addition my RHF the Secretary of State for the Environment is today announcing further measures to encourage local authorities to make full use of the resources available to them for capital investment. - 10.
+I myself can announce three further steps to help the construction industry.

-11. First, in 1981 I introduced a scheme to defer Development Land Tax on developments for the owners' own use.
+- 11. First, in 1981 I introduced a scheme to defer Development Land Tax on developments for the owners' own use.
 The scheme, which is due to end in April 1984, has proved valuable.
-I propose, therefore, to extend it to April 1986, at a cost of some £4 million in a full year.

-12. Secondly, stock relief will from today be available for houses accepted by builders in part exchange on the sale of a new house for the personal use of an individual or his family.
-This reflects current developments in the industry and will cost £5 million in a full year.

-13. Third, I propose to increase from 10 per cent to 25 per cent the proportion of office space in buildings qualifying for the industrial buildings allowance - which I increased in 1981.

-14. Coming on top of measures in my last three Budgets providing help - including substantial relief on Stamp Duty -worth some £350 million in a full year, the cumulative effect of the new measures I have announced should give a substantial boost to the construction industry.
+I propose, therefore, to extend it to April 1986, at a cost of £4 million in a full year. - 12.
+Secondly, stock relief will from today be available for houses accepted by builders in part exchange on the sale of a new house for the personal use of an individual or his family.
+This reflects current developments in the industry and will cost £5 million in a full year. - 13.
+Third, I propose to increase from 10 per cent to 25 per cent the proportion of office space in buildings qualifying for the industrial buildings allowance an allowance which I increased in 1981.
+The cost will be about £25 million in a full year. - 14.
+Coming on top of measures in my last three Budgets providing help worth some £350 million including substantial relief on Stamp Duty the effect of the new measures I have announced should give a substantial boost to the construction industry.
 Some of them, on their own, might seem small beer, though not to inn-keepers.

-This conde as if it's he Shingdung meane whet borr \$50 m a yr. : whist it the confinetion partlage g 1982?
-I said too'nter me Shid agerle?
-I remain meaninced enter about Small beer' a the joke!